AnnaHavryliuk/1-git-advanced/README.md

-# 6-vcs-advanced
+# 1-git-advanced

-Homework of theme "VCS Advanced"
+Homework of topic "Git Advanced" task 1 "Work with branches".